TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+r235:
+Player restrictions menu added to in-mission menu.
+'Game over on combat alert' / gameOverOnDiscovery, now works in free roam (previously only worked in missions) (via Player restrictions menu)
+Thanks Steve Harvery for the prompt.

+Fix: UAVs on FOB should show their correct grade.
+Bug was due from me missing a subltle change while merging the mgsv 1.09 patch in April 2016, ouch.
+It got lost in the noise of variable name changes due to the minified lua files.
+Thanks elquinto for the belated report.

 New for r234
 Added: In-Cutscene IH menu can be opened while cutscene playing.
 Fixed: Quick menu not working while in cutscenes.